ZigzagAwaka/CombinedWeathersToolkit/zigzag.combinedweatherstoolkit/README.md

 It was made for developers that want to **add special weather combos to their mods**, or for moon makers that wants to **add a specific custom weather that only spawns on their custom moon**.

 To register a new custom weather you need to create a json file with a name that will end with `.cwt.json`.
 The mod is made to detect and load all `.cwt.json` that are located in the `BepInEx/plugins` folder (no matter if it is located in a sub folder or not).
-This means you can place your files wherever you want in your mod's folder.
+This means you can **place your files wherever you want in your mod's folder**.

 You can create as much .json files as you want but it is also possible to do everything inside the same file, it is up to you.